lacuna/bifurcan/README.md

 * customizable equality semantics
 * contiguous memory used wherever possible
 * performance equivalent to, or better than, existing alternatives
-* changes to a collection can be tracked in a **diff** data structure, which can be subsequently rebased onto a different collection
-* [ALPHA] durable (disk-backed) representations which share the API and asymptotic performance of their in-memory counterparts

 Rather than using the existing collection interfaces in `java.util` such as `List` or `Map`, it provides its own interfaces (`IList`, `IMap`, `ISet`) that provide functional semantics - each update to a collection returns a reference to a new collection.
 Each interface provides a method (`toList`, `toMap`, `toSet`) for coercing the collection to a read-only version of the standard Java interfaces.

 ### what makes this better?

-Some aspects of this library, like the inverted indices, diffs, and durable collections, are unique.
+Some aspects of this library, like inverted indices and ubiquitous random access are unique.

 There are, however, many existing implementations of "functional" (aka persistent, immutable) data structures on the JVM.
 As shown in [these in-depth comparisons](https://github.com/lacuna/bifurcan/blob/master/doc/comparison.md), Bifurcan's performance is equivalent to the best existing implementations for basic operations, and significantly better for batch operations such as `union`, `intersection`, and `difference`.